 Where Was Harry Potter Filmed?

-Harry Potter was filmed all across the UK, at real world locations such as Glenfinnan Viaduct, Alnwick Castle, Glencoe in Scotland and Leadenhall Market in London.
+Harry Potter was filmed all across the UK, at real-world locations like Glenfinnan Viaduct, Alnwick Castle, Glencoe in Scotland, and Leadenhall Market in London.

-The interior sets and the majority of the rest of the films were shot at the Warner Bros.
-Studio in Leavesden, just outside London.
+The interior sets and the majority of the filming took place at the Warner Bros.
+Studio in Leavesden.

 How Much Does the Harry Potter Studio Tour Cost?